fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 > You need to copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

-* The download package also contains `fusioncharts.php` file under the `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` folder.
-This also contains FusionCharts PHP native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/php '@@open-newtab')**.
+* The download package also contains `fusioncharts.php` file under the `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` folder and the FusionCharts PHP native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/php '@@open-newtab')**.
 The folder structure is shown below:

 ![PHP Js Folder]({% site.baseurl %}/gif/php-folder-structure.gif)